-In order to reduce this risk, always store the containers in an upright position, and never near a heat source or in a hot car, as this may cause the gas to escape.
+To reduce this risk, always store the containers in an upright position and never near a heat source or in a hot car, as this may cause the gas to escape.

 After you safely transport and store the propane tank, separate the griddle’s cooktop from the griddle’s frame.
 Use a Phillips-head screwdriver to remove the screws that connect the burner to the griddle, as well as the burner tubes.

 If you have a Blackstone Rangetop Combo model, use a Phillips-head screwdriver, as well as an adjustable wrench, to remove the screws and nuts.
 Then, place the burners aside.